-Measurable Goal 1d MoDOT will track how many BMPs are inspected dur cycle. ing the reporting Purpose Statement Intended Outcome The intended outcome if the measure is to show positive progress toward completing a minimum of one inspection per BMP during the permit term.
-Annual Performance How many post-construction BMPs were inspected during the 15 reporting cycle?
-Progress Satisfied: Yes:⊠ No:□ Explanation The 15 inspected post construction BMPs finished out the remaining inventory for the permit cycle's commitment to inspect each BMP at a minimum of once per permit cycle.
+Measurable Goal 1d MoDOT will track how many BMPs are inspected during the reporting cycle.
+Purpose Statement Tracking the number of BMPs inspected promotes the active maintenance aspect of the program.
+Maintenance is a critical aspect of the success of the BMPs.
+Intended Outcome The intended outcome of the measure is to show positive progress toward completing a minimum of one inspection per BMP during the permit term.
+Annual Performance How many post-construction BMPs were inspected during the reporting cycle?
+Progress Satisfied: Yes:□ No:□ Explanation

-PCSRC BMP 2:

-MoDOT's system crosses other regulated MS4s.
+PCSRC BMP 2: MoDOT's system crosses other regulated MS4s.
 Coordination and partnering with other MS4 communities provides opportunties to work together to facilitate compliance with like goals.

 Measurable Goal 2a MoDOT will report what types and how many coordination events are occurring as well as coordinating opportunities through the project development process.
 Purpose Statement MoDOT's efforts to produce a world class transportation system impacts almost every MS4 community in the state.
 Promoting good stewardship through coordination and cooperation with other MS4s to affect a common goal is an effective use of resources.
-Intended Outcome The intended outcome is to coordinate with as many other entities as necessary during the reporting cycle.
-This goal will be evaluated on an annual basis with an intended positive trend through the permit cycle.
-Annual Performance How many co cycle? oordination events were attended during the reporting 5 How many coordinating opportunities with other MS4 communities occurred through the project development process?
-7 Progress Satisfied: Yes:⊠ No:□ Explanation Collaboration efforts in 2021 were still limited due t Pandemic.
-Efforts were made to conduct collabo electronically when possible.
-There was a 62% increase in collaboration instances in 2021 over 2020.
-MoDOT intends to continue efforts to expand opportunities to collaborate with stormwater partners in the next permit cycle.
+Intended Outcome - CVCIE.
+This doal will be evaluated on an annual basis cycle? {Type of ev How many co How many coordination events were attended during the reporting cycle? {Type of event and how many were attended} How many coordinating opportunities with other MS4 communities occurred through the project development process?
+Progress Satisfied: Yes:□ No:□ Explanation